Add a Minor in Latin American Studies

 Course numberCourse titleHours

-LAS:2700Introduction to Latin American Studies AND/OR15
+LAS:2700Introduction to Latin American Studies3

-LAS:4700Latin American Studies Seminar
+LAS:4700Latin American Studies Seminar3

 Total hours15